jia-tang/eICU/README.md

-This repository contains the code for the analyses in "Compliance phenotypes in early non-COVID-19 ARDS: Analysis of a large multicenter database"
+This repository contains the code for the analyses in "Do compliance phenotypes exist in early non-COVID-19 ARDS?
+Analysis of a large multicenter database"

 The eICU Collaborative Research Database was accessed through Bigquery.